JetBrains/teamcity-bazel-plugin/README.md

 The plugin is compatible with [TeamCity](https://www.jetbrains.com/teamcity/download/) 2018.1.x and greater.

+# Known issues
+If IDEA can't resolve proto classes, like `BuildEventStreamProtos`.
+Here is how to resolve this:
+1. click Help
+2. Edit custom properties...
+3. and property idea.max.intellisense.filesize=999999

+It increases max file size for coding assistance and design-time code inspection.
+You can find more information about these properties here: https://www.jetbrains.com/help/objc/configuring-file-size-limit.html

 # Configuration

 The plugin relies on `PATH` environment variable to detect installed `bazel` tool version.